Peter H. Martyn: News career

 In fall 1967, Martyn took a photo that changed his career aspirations from chemical research to journalism.
 Published on the front page of the Oberlin News-Tribune, it depicted one of the early anti-Vietnam War protests at an eastern college, and was mentioned in the Senate by the then junior Senator from Tennessee, Al Gore.
 The photo ran in many publications and countries (allegedly in North Vietnam) and was reprinted in Edward P. Morgan’s The 60s Experience.

-Martyn’s first photo assignment for the local paper was a photo of Oberlin High School students — coincidentally, it was April 4, 1968, the day Martin Luther King was assassinated.
+Martyn’s first photo assignment for the local paper was a photo of Oberlin High School students on April 4, 1968.
 In the summer of 1969, he was employed by the News-Tribune as a staff photographer, and became a writer when the paper’s full-time reporter broke her wrist.
 The same summer, Martyn created the images used in Composition, Reaction, and Equilibrium — the first photographically illustrated laboratory manual for undergraduate chemistry students.

 After returning to Canada in fall 1969, Martyn worked at freelance photography and eventually joined the staff of Gilbert A. Milne Ltd. In Toronto.
 In 1972 he wrote and took photos for two cover stories in the national rotogravure newsmagazine, Weekend.

 After returning from travels in North, Central and South America, in 1979 Martyn became Editor of the Tottenham News, in a small town north of Toronto.
 He became Managing Editor of the twice weekly Orangeville Banner, owned by Thompson Newspapers, in 1980.
 In 1981, he moved to the Toronto Sun, then an independent daily tabloid, where he worked on the “rim” — the news copy-editing desk.
 In 1986 he was hired by Canada’s largest newspaper, the Toronto Star, where he rotated through various editing positions to become Deputy Foreign Editor for nine years (1998-2007), through the turbulent election of George W. Bush, the 9/11 attacks, the Afghanistan War, the invasion of Iraq, until 2007.

 He also worked as a copy editor at the Canadian Broadcasting Corporation’s online news site, cbcnews.ca, and at the daily Metro Toronto newspaper.